75 Ml In Ounces

 Q: Is the conversion of 75 ml to ounces always exactly 2.54 oz?

-A: No, it's approximately 2.54 oz.
-The exact conversion involves a longer decimal value, and 2.54 oz is a rounded approximation suitable for most practical applications.
+A: No, it's approximately 2.Because of that, 54 oz.
+On top of that, the exact conversion involves a longer decimal value, and 2.
+54 oz is a rounded approximation suitable for most practical applications.

 Q: What is the difference between US and UK fluid ounces?